bracketclub/entry-watcher/readme.md

 ## What is it doing?

 It is setting up a Twitter listener using [`twit`](https://github.com/ttezel/twit) and when a tweet is found, it is checking whether it contains a valid bracket.
-If it does, it will add it the [`bracket-data-live`](http://github.com/tweetyourbracket/bracket-data-live) repo located as a sibling dir.
+If it does, it will call the `onSave` handler.

 ## Is it on npm?